roboflow/inference/docs/workflows/workflow_execution.md

 2. The object detection model finds a different number of objects in each image.

-3. The cropping step then creates new images for each detected object, resulting in a new batch of images for each original image.
+3. The cropping step then creates new image for each detected object, resulting in a new batch of images for each original image.

 So, you end up with a nested list of images, with sizes like `[(k[1], ), (k[2], ), ... (k[n])]`, where each `k[i]`